srcfl/srcful-gateway/README.md

 To start a local dev version of the gw you can simply do:
 `docker-commpose -f docker-compose-no_crypt.yml up`

-or you can run the main script with python directly (this can be a good idea for debugging):
+or you can run the main module with python directly from the parent directory of `server` (this can be a good idea for debugging).:
-`python app.py`
+`python -m server.app`

+We need to run this as a module as there are dependencies between some packages/modules and they need a common root package (server).

 ### /modbus_slave
 This is the directory that contains simulation servers of all inverters.
 This is started with docker-compose-no_crypt or you can start it locally using pythion (this seems painfully slow on windows for some reason).
 Alternativealy you run the docker container (create it with `docker-compose build` first):